By: Ben Richardson Last updated: February 10th, 2022

 News & tips

-For this you will need a portrait picture and a picture of an animal.
-I chose a tiger for this example.
+First things first, you will need are portrait picture and a picture of an animal.
+For this example we are using a Tiger.

-The first thing you need to do is make two copies of your portrait.
-This allows you to edit one in Photoshop without worrying about messing it up because you have the other saved as a backup.
+The first thing you want to do is make two copies of your portrait.
+This allows you to edit one in Photoshop without worrying about messing it up because you have the other saved as a backup!